MichaelELeonard/Neural-Network-Challenge/README.md

 # Background
 The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
 A CSV was received From Alphabet Soup’s business team, containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
-Use machine learning and neural networks, create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
+Utilize machine learning and neural networks to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
 <br>

 # Preprocessing
-For the preprocessing of the data, the data was initially read into a Pandas DataFrame and the EIN and NAME columns were removed.
-The variable IS_SUCCESSFUL is identified to be the ‘target’ of the model with the ‘feature’ variables to include:
+The data was read into a Pandas DataFrame and the EIN and NAME columns were removed.
+The variable ‘Is Successful’ was identified to be the ‘target’ of the model with the ‘feature’ variables to include:
 <br>
 <br>